 By Rob Verkerk PhD, executive and scientific director, ANH-Intl

-The greatest challenge most people in health is suffering, especially in later life, one of 35 chronic diseases, including heart disease, type 2 diabetes, cancer, dementia, arthritis and obesity.
+The greatest challenge most people in health are suffering, especially in later life, is one of 35 chronic diseases, including heart disease, type 2 diabetes, cancer, dementia, arthritis and obesity.
 Most people end up on 4 or more medications in later life in an attempt to treat these diseases — but the drugs usually don’t work and often cause side effects.

 So what if there was another way of dealing with many of these chronic diseases?
 One that could effectively reset your metabolism so that you could not only be disease-free in later life, but enjoy a life bounding with energy and vitality, allowing you to live life to the full?